singnet/dev-portal/docs/platform-dev/mpe.md

 ## Introduction to MPE

 An Escrow contract defines the conditional transaction between two transacting parties through an Escrow account.
-The Multi-party Escrow (MPE) smart contract API and the payment channel together enable payments in the SingularityNet platform with a minimal number of on-Blockchain interactions between AI Consumers and AI service providers.
+The Multi-party Escrow (MPE) smart contract API and the payment channel together enable payments in the SingularityNet platform with a minimal number of on-|Blockchain interactions between AI Consumers and AI service providers.

 The MPE contract has two main functionalities which includes: